Ally-Released/temp-mail-cli/README.md

 Our upcoming browser extension will include a powerful "Lazy Mode" feature that makes temporary email usage completely seamless:

 #### Lazy Mode Features
-- **Auto-fill Email Fields**: Automatically detects email input fields on websites and fills them with your temporary email
+- **Auto-fill Email Fields**: Automatically detects email input fields on websites and fills them with your temporary email.
-- **Auto-submit Verification Codes**: When verification codes arrive in your inbox, they're automatically extracted and entered on the verification page
+- **Auto-submit Verification Codes**: When verification codes arrive in your inbox, they're automatically extracted and entered on the verification page.
-- **Smart Context Detection**: Intelligently recognizes signup flows and verification pages
+- **Smart Context Detection**: Intelligently recognizes signup flows and verification pages.
-- **Toggle Control**: Enable/disable with a single click
+- **Toggle Control**: Enable/disable with a single click.
-- **Site-specific Settings**: Configure which websites get auto-fill and auto-verification
+- **Site-specific Settings**: Configure which websites get auto-fill and auto-verification.

 #### How It Works
-1. The extension monitors DOM elements on web pages to identify email input fields
+1. The extension monitors DOM elements on web pages to identify email input fields.
-2. When an email field is detected, it inserts your current temporary email
+2. When an email field is detected, it inserts your current temporary email.
-3. After form submission, the extension monitors your temporary inbox for incoming verification messages
+3. After form submission, the extension monitors your temporary inbox for incoming verification messages.
-4. When a message contains a verification code, the extension extracts it and auto-fills it on the currently open verification page
+4. When a message contains a verification code, the extension extracts it and auto-fills it on the currently open verification page.

 #### Technical Implementation
 The extension uses these technologies:
-- **Content Scripts**: For webpage interaction and form filling
+- **Content Scripts**: For webpage interaction and form filling.
-- **Background Service Worker**: For temporary email API communication
+- **Background Service Worker**: For temporary email API communication.
-- **MutationObserver API**: To detect dynamically loaded email fields
+- **MutationObserver API**: To detect dynamically loaded email fields.
-- **Pattern Recognition**: For verification code identification across various formats
+- **Pattern Recognition**: For verification code identification across various formats.

 #### Privacy and Security
-- All processing happens locally on your device
+- All processing happens locally on your device.
-- No data is sent to third-party servers
+- No data is sent to third-party servers.
-- Open-source code for maximum transparency
+- Open-source code for maximum transparency.

 Stay tuned for the release of our browser extension with Lazy Mode!